Henry Thackthwaite: Early life and education

-Thackthwaite was born to Henry Hopkinson Thackthwaite and Fernande Madeline LeMarie in the Hanworth area of west London.
-Both his mother and paternal grandmother were French, his wife was Belgian and he was completely bi-lingual from an early age.
+Thackthwaite was born in 1904, the son of Henry Hopkinson Thackthwaite and Fernande Madeline LeMarie, in the Hanworth area of west London.
+Both his mother and paternal grandmother were French and he was bilingual from an early age.
 From 1917 to 1923, Thackthwaite attended St Paul's School in Hammersmith before going up to read physiology at Corpus Christi, Oxford, he graduated in 1927 and was awarded his BA in 1928 and an honorary MA in 1965.